 Since the blood type of the egg donor or donor embryo does not impact the outcome of the cycle or the health of the child, we generally encourage intended parents to not worry about the donor’s blood type.

 In closing, we encourage you not to worry about the blood type of the egg donor as it could hinder you from matching with the perfect donor.
-For couples or individuals to which the donor blood type is important, we can assist you in finding an egg donor with your desired blood type.
+For couples or individuals to whom the donor blood type is important, we can assist you in finding an egg donor with your desired blood type.
 If you have any additional questions, contact us today and we will be happy to provide you with more information.

 Disclaimer: The information on this page is based on theoretical principles and should not be used to make any conclusions about your family’s blood grouping.
 We recommend you consult with your health physician in addition to conducting your own research.

-• 4 Tips on Choosing an Egg Donor from a Mother via Donor Eggs
+4 Tips on Choosing an Egg Donor from a Mother via Donor Eggs